suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 When a suggestion is approved or rejected, one of two things will happen, depending on if you have a suggestions logs channel set and if [`config keepLogs`](configuration.md#keep-logs) is enabled (by default, it's `false`).

 - If you have no suggestion logs channel set or `config keepLogs` is true, then the suggestion message will be updated with its results and the reactions removed.
-- If you have a suggestion logs channel set and `config keepLogs` is false, The bot will delete the original suggestion message and its results posted to the set logs channel.
+- If you have a suggestion logs channel set and `config keepLogs` is false, the bot will delete the original suggestion message and its results will be posted to the set logs channel.
 You'll find the following information in the log message either way:

 If you wish to set up a suggestion logs channel, you may refer to the [Getting Started](README.md#setting-up-the-bot) section of the documentation.